fbgabriana/fbgabriana.github.io/README.md

 # Bamm's KodeGo Repository

-This page shows my [https://github.com/fbgabriana/](public repository) for development during the KodeGo bootcamp.
+This page shows my [public repository](https://github.com/fbgabriana/) for development during the KodeGo bootcamp.

 It contains the following project folders: